carlesmartin85/cpp2a_partitionsample/README.md

 ## Compiling and Running

 1. Clone this repo
-2. Make a build directory in the top level directory: `mkdir build && cd build && mkdir modules && source ../.bash_init`
+2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./c++2a`